aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-wmf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XPS file to WMF via C#" h2="Export XPS to WMF within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, convert, and export documents within any .NET application.
+It includes a wide range of APIs for working with different file formats, including XPS, JPEG, and WMF.
+With Aspose.Total for .NET, you can easily export XPS to WMF image within any .NET applications in two simple steps.

+The first step is to use Aspose.PDF for .NET to export XPS to JPEG.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, and convert PDF documents within any .NET application.
+It provides a wide range of features for working with PDF documents, including the ability to export XPS to JPEG.

+The second step is to use Aspose.Imaging for .NET to convert JPEG to WMF.
+Aspose.Imaging for .NET is an advanced image processing API that enables developers to create, edit, and convert images within any .NET application.
+It provides a wide range of features for working with images, including the ability to convert JPEG to WMF.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export XPS to WMF image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to WMF.
+By using Aspose.Total for .NET, you can easily export XPS to WMF image within any .NET applications in two simple steps.
+First of all, you can use Aspose.PDF for .NET to export XPS to JPEG.
+After that, you can use Aspose.Imaging for .NET to convert JPEG to WMF.
+With Aspose.Total for .NET, you can quickly and easily export XPS to WMF image within any .NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}